yanglab-emory/TIGAR/README.md

 - Block annotation files of other ethnicities can be adopted from the genome segmentation generated by `LDetect`, https://bitbucket.org/nygcresearch/ldetect-data/src/master/.

-#### 7. Gene Annotation File (`./example_data/Gene_annotation.txt`)
+#### 7. Gene Annotation File to provide a list of genes for TWAS (`./example_data/Gene_annotation.txt`)
 - The same format as the first five columns of the Gene Expression File.

 | CHROM | GeneStart | GeneEnd |     TargetID    | GeneName |
 |:-----:|:---------:|:-------:|:---------------:|:--------:|
 |   1   |    100    |   200   |     ENSG0000    |     X    |

-#### 8. Weight File used for TWAS with GWAS summary statistics (`./example_data/weight.txt`)
+#### 8. Variant Weight File used for TWAS with GWAS summary statistics (`./example_data/weight.txt`)
-- First 5 columns have to be of the following format, specifying chromosome number, base pair position, reference allele, alternative allele, and target gene ID.
+- First 5 columns have to be of the following format, specifying *Chromosome number, Base pair position, Reference allele, Alternative allele, and Target gene ID*.

-- The column `ES` (Effect Size) denotes the weights for this given SNP/TargetGene
+- Six column `ES` denotes variant weights (estimated eQTL effect sizes from reference dataset) with respect to the Target gene ID.
+- Each row denotes the variant weight per variant for testing the association of the Target gene ID.
+- Variants will be matched with those from Zscore file by their unique `CHROM:POS:REF:ALT`.
+- Headers must be the same as shown below:

 | CHROM | POS | REF | ALT |     TargetID    |  ES  |
 |:-----:|:---:|:---:|:---:|:---------------:|:----:|